sapegin/washingcode-book/manuscript/110_Other_techniques.md

 The opposite to the campsite rule is [the broken windows theory](https://en.wikipedia.org/wiki/Broken_windows_theory).
 It states that an environment with visible signs of crime or disorder, like an unfixed broken window, encourages more crime and disorder.
 And that “fixing” these minor crimes creates an environment that prevents more serious crime.

 Same in programming.
 Minor “crimes” here could be leaving linting warning unfixed, leaving debug code, unused or commented out code, sloppy and cluttered code.
-This creates an environment when nobody cares, because one new linting warning won’t make code with 1473 warnings significantly worse.
+This creates an environment when nobody cares because one new linting warning won’t make code with 1473 warnings significantly worse.
 It feels different when we introduce a new linting warning to a project that has none.

 I> We talk about linting in the [Lint your code](#linting) chapter.